 We love experiencing kid friendly activities in New York City.
 Whether we’re traveling there for a short weekend or a longer stay, the city that never sleeps has no shortage of sites and attractions for our family to enjoy.

 From some of the best restaurants in the country to an amazing selection of museums, we know we can probably spend months in New York City and still not get to see all that it has to offer.
+In fact, some of my favorite activities are the non touristy things to do in NYC.

 Experiencing kid friendly activities in New York City

+Pick up any guide book of New York City, like Fodor’s New York City guide book, or the Not For Tourists Guide to New York City, and you’ll find hundreds of ideas for things to do in New York City.
 With so many activities to choose from, it’s hard for us to pick our favorites.
 However, here are six kid friendly activities in New York City that we enjoyed doing on our most recent trip.

 The High Line